hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Digesting_Documentation.md

 ## **Searching for Manuals**

 ### Description
 In this challenge, we need to find the command argument for `/challenge/challenge`.
 Unfortunately, we cannot find a manual entry for "challenge," so we start by opening `man man`.
+We then see a description for a command that searches for man page names and descriptions related to a word 'man -k challenge'.
+This returns a command called gofuewroff.
+To learn more about this command man gofuewroff we can do man for it.
+Here, we find that the command has the argument '--gofuew NUM', which prints the flag if NUM is 824.

 ### Info / Stuff We Should Know
 - In the `man man` page, we discover the `man -k` command, which searches for man page names and descriptions related to a specific word.
-- man -k challenge
-- This returns a command called gofuewroff.
-- To learn more about this command man gofuewroff
-- Here, we find that the command has the argument --gofuew NUM, which prints the flag if NUM is 824.

 ### Step-by-Step Solution